|

 OK, try this:

-removes material from the workpiece to bring it down
+machinist removes material from the workpiece to bring

-to the required dimension.
-He traverses the length repeatedly,
+it down to the required dimension.
+He traverses the

 Overheat, smoke, toolbreakage, system-seizure.